JGL/CCIDiploma-SpringSummer2022/README.md

 This will be the second time that I've taught using this material, so I'd love to hear all feedback - good and bad!

 _**You are expected to undertake independent study of 25 hours per week over the three units that you will be taught every block.**_

+## Working in groups of three

+~~Throughout the term, you will be working in pairs.
+This is a technique known as [Pair Programming](https://en.wikipedia.org/wiki/Pair_programming).
+You may change pair partner as often or sparingly as you like.~~

+Following the [latest research](https://twitter.com/helenbevan/status/1175650749797167104?s=11), I've decided to shift us from pairs to threes.
+After all, [three is a magic number](https://www.youtube.com/watch?v=np0YIaHv6LQ)</a>.

 ## Assessment